wolfeidau/aws-pricing/README.md

 # aws-pricing

-Small module which uses nodes http module to retrieve AWS pricing and parses it. data is downloaded from the [AWS Pricing Site](http://aws.amazon.com/ec2/pricing).
+Small module which uses nodes http module to retrieve AWS pricing and parse it. data is downloaded from the [AWS Pricing Site](http://aws.amazon.com/ec2/pricing).

 ## Usage